Meth98/BaseConversion/README.md

 # base-conversion
-A Shell script to shows a number in different bases:
+A Shell script to show a number in different bases:

 1 - Binary (base 2) <br>
 2 - Octal (base 8) <br>